crewmeister/frontend-coding-challenge/README.md

 ## Instructions

-- Fork this repo
+- Clone this repo.
 - The challenge is on!
 - Build a performant, clean and well-structured solution.
 - Commit early and often.
 We want to be able to check your progress.
-- Include instructions on how to run your project.
+- Include a README with instructions on how to run your project.
 - Please complete your working solution within 7 days of receiving this challenge.
-- Whenever you're done please create a PR against this repo.
+- Whenever you're done please deliver the project following the instructions below.

 We'll review your submission as soon as possible.
 Key-points we're going to review: